dd010101/vyos-jenkins/readme.md

 Remember your pub key, it's random string like "934824D5C6A72DA964B3AFBD27A7E25D86BB7E2A".

-Create expected folder structure, prepare reprepro config and give jenkins access, this is done for each release codename.
+Create expected folder structure, prepare reprepro config and give Jenkins access, this is done for each release codename.

 Set RELEASE name: